Pope Francis says it's better to be an atheist than a greedy Christian

 "And so many Christians are like this, and these people scandalize others.
 How many times have we heard -- all of us, around the neighborhood and elsewhere -- 'but to be a Catholic like that, it's better to be an atheist.'
 It is that, scandal.
 You destroy.
 You beat down," Francis said, according to Vatican Radio.

-Examples of such scandals abound, the Pope said, adding that they destroy the church and the guilty Christian from within, by causing others to sin themselves and lose faith.
+Examples of such scandals abound, the Pope said, adding that they erode the church and the guilty Christian from within, by causing others to sin and lose faith.

 Francis' sermon, as is customary, was an extended riff on Thursday's Mass readings, which include a passage from the Gospel on Mark in which Jesus says it is better to be drowned than to cause others to sin.